 How can one understand if a relationship is going downhill?
 What are the things or situations that can be read as the red flags in a relationship?

 Romantic entanglement is fulfilling to most human beings.
-But what if,there comes a point in your life where your relationship fails to give you that sense of fulfilment?
-What if, instead of granting us with a companion, it starts making us lonelier?
+But what if there comes a point in your life where your relationship fails to give you that sense of fulfilment?
+What if, instead of the companionship and love we need, it starts making us lonelier?

 There comes a time in every relationship when those involved start doubting and questioning the point of being in the relationship.
 What, then, are these red flags in a relationship that may tell us that everything may not be all right?